Dislocated Worker Definition and Programs

 The available programs vary slightly based on the type of work or location of the worker.
 Services provided include skills assessment, career planning and counseling, job search and placement services, training, educational services, and other job seeker support services.

 Am I Eligible for a Dislocated Worker Program?

-Workers who have been terminated, laid off, or received a "notice of termination or layoff" because of a permanent plant closing, a substantial layoff, foreign competition, and/or a lack of demand for their skills are eligible.
+Workers who have been terminated or laid off, or received notice that they will be terminated or laid off because of a permanent plant closing, a substantial layoff, foreign competition, and/or a lack of demand for their skills are eligible.

 To determine if you may be eligible for Dislocated Worker Program services, check with your State Department of Labor.